Marco Baoia on the Benefits of his Bootcamp Holiday

 Nutrition has been the big eye opener on my bootcamps.
 Often participants say, "What?
 I have to eat that much food?
 I don't eat that much food at home."
 But the biggest surprise comes after the bootcamp when the scales show you have lost a couple of kilograms.
 Most of the people are either not eating the right amounts of food or not eating the right food.

-Stretching in the sunshine on an Epic Sana Bootcamp
+Stretching in the sunshine

 What is the best form of motivation to have whilst exercising?